Vietnamese Beef Stew (Bò Kho)

 6. Season broth to taste with a bit of fish sauce and light soy sauce.

-8. Make the optional dipping sauce by mixing together lime/lemon juice, ground black pepper and salt and serve with a toasted French baguette, or steamed white rice.
+7. Finish: Garnish with cilantro or Thai basil.
+Serve with toasted French baguettes or steamed white rice and optional dipping sauce.
 If making this with rice noodles, add a bit more hot water to the stew to make it soupier.
 Season the broth with additional fish sauce and soy sauce, if needed.

 Notes